osgi/osgi.enroute.site/_source/_qs/400-exercise-tolower.md

 ## To Lower

-The demo application turns the word into a lower case word.
+The demo application turns the word into an upper case word.
 Let's make the first exercise really trivial and turn it into lower case.
 The `UpperApplication` class contains the code that is called from the REST interface.
 You can change the method to:

 	public String getUpper(RESTRequest rq, String string) {
 		return string.toLowerCase();